olaurendeau/tailmq/README.md

   tailmq [options] <exchange_name>
 EXAMPLES
-  tailmq amp.direct - Tail exchange amp.direct on local server with default access tailmq -uri=amqp://user:password@tailmq.com:5672//awesome amp.topic - Tail exchange amp.topic from server tailmq.com in vhost /awesome
+  tailmq amp.direct - Tail exchange amp.direct on local server with default access tailmq amp.topic flower.# - Tail exchange amp.topic based on routing_key flower.#, will catch messages flower.tulip, flower.rose but not tool.chain
+  tailmq -uri=amqp://user:password@tailmq.com:5672//awesome amp.topic - Tail exchange amp.topic from server tailmq.com in vhost /awesome
   tailmq -server=prod amp.fanout - Tail exchange amp.fanout from server prod configured in file ~/.tailmq tailmq -server=prod -vhost=/foobar amp.fanout - Tail exchange amp.fanout from server prod configured in file ~/.tailmq but use vhost /foobar
 OPTIONS
   -config string
       Path of the global config file to use
+  -header
+      Should output display headers
   -help
       How does it work ?
   -prefix
       Should output be prefixed with datetime and time -server string
       Use predefined server from configuration
   -uri string
       RabbitMQ amqp uri (default "amqp://guest:guest@localhost:5672/") -verbose
       Do you want more informations ?
   -vhost string
       Define vhost to tail from
 ```

 # Config file